 - Gluten-free options (upon request)

-When you sign-up you’ll receive access to a private Facebook group to share recipes and tips with other subscribers as a FREE bonus.
+As a member, you’ll also gain access to a private Facebook group to share recipes and tips with other subscribers.

 If meal planning just isn’t working out, I recommend giving $5 Meal Plan a try.
 Again, you have nothing to lose when you sign-up for their FREE 14-day trial.

 I hope these tips and tricks will help you save money on food during the summer months and beyond.
 They have helped us save money on food during the summer while still enjoying good meals, and I believe they can work for you, too!